 Employees are typically hungry for information about the merger.
-This presentation explains the merger & acquisition steps in a simple, concise manner.
+This document explains the M&A steps in a simple, concise manner.

 Discuss the following:

 Acquisitions can be viewed as a series of interrelated steps.
 Generally, these steps can be categorized as:

 - Announcement Planning/Announcement

 - To assist in the valuation of an acquisition target